The Consulate Today

 The Visa Section is perhaps the best known of the Consulate’s services.
 It receives over 1,500 applicants for non-immigrant visas (tourist, business, student, temporary worker) each day.
 In the past several years the application process has changed with the addition of digital photos and fingerprints.
 These changes, along with the need to interview a high volume of applicants, require constant training for the staff in the use of new technology and the detection of fraudulent documents.

 This region is home to the largest resident population of U.S. citizens outside the United States.
 Its beaches and other destinations attract more tourists each year, which also increases the demand for consular services.
 Currently, the American Citizen Services Section, along with the Consular Agency in Vallarta, is responsible for about 50,000 U.S. citizens resident in the district and about 100,000 U.S. citizen tourists, students, and business persons in this region on any given day.
-Services offered by the Consulate range from passport issuance, document notarization, assistance when a U.S. citizens dies in Mexico, and visits to incarcerated U.S. citizens to ensure treatment is in accordance with local laws.
+Services offered by the Consulate range from passport issuance, reports of birth, document notarization, assistance when a U.S. citizens dies in Mexico, and visits to incarcerated U.S. citizens to ensure treatment is in accordance with local laws.
 The Federal Benefits Unit of the Consulate is in charge of administering U.S. benefits to U.S. and Mexican citizens.

 The Consulate’s Public Affairs Section distributes information about U.S. policies and programs to the media, universities, and other organizations.
 It manages educational exchange programs and supports the teaching and study of English.
 Through a series of speakers and video conferences, the Public Affairs Section reaches out to Mexican audiences on topics of mutual interest, such as the environment, migration, human rights, and rule of law.